11 Iconic Perfumes of the 1980s

 The controversy did little to curb the perfume’s market appeal, and the spicy, lingering scent became an ’80s powerhouse, paving the way for equally audacious perfumes.
 Opium hadn’t, however, experienced its last brush with controversy.
 Other groups would complain of Opium’s tawdry sexuality and glorification of drug use well into the 2000s.

 Long before Opium used envelope-pushing sexuality in its ads, Calvin Klein’s Obsession became synonymous with commercial eroticism.
-The first ads, shot in 1985 by photographer Bruce Weber, depicted several naked bodies tangled together in—it wasn’t much of a stretch to assume—an orgy.
+The first ads, shot in 1985 by photographer Bruce Weber, depicted several naked bodies tangled together in.
 A slightly later advertisement showed a naked couple facing each other on a swing, their groins pressed together.
 According to Tom Reichert in his book The Erotic History of Advertising, Obsession launched not long after Klein’s divorce, during a period when the designer was admittedly engaging in “anything goes” promiscuity.
-“Obsession was about insanity, not just my own personal insanity,” Klein is quoted.
+“Obsession was about insanity, not just my own personal insanity,” Klein was quoted as saying.
 “It was society’s obsession with work and love.”

 Calvin Klein may have pushed some boundaries with Obsession, but drugstore teen fragrance Love’s Baby Soft went so far over the line of decency with its first ad campaign in the ’70s that it can only be described these days as an epic fail.
 Or, in the words of Fast Company, “one of the creepiest ads of all time.”